adhamsalama/pdfsearch/README.md

 # PDFSEARCH

-This is a CLI application to search pdf
+This is a CLI application which searches PDFs quickly using multiprocessing.

 # How to setup